LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/README.md

 ## Perl 6/Raku Solutions to the Perl Weekly Challenge

-I have created this series of blog posts to provide a review of the various Perl 6/Raku solutions to the [Perl Weekly Challenge](https://perlweeklychallenge.org/) organized by  <a href="http://blogs.perl.org/users/mohammad_s_anwar/">Mohammad S. Anwar</a>.
+I have created this series of blog posts to provide a review of the various Raku (formerly known as Perl 6) solutions to the [Perl Weekly Challenge](https://perlweeklychallenge.org/) organized by  <a href="http://blogs.perl.org/users/mohammad_s_anwar/">Mohammad S. Anwar</a>.

-These posts are in part derived from the [blog posts](http://blogs.perl.org/users/laurent_r/) I wrote (with both Perl 5 and Perl 6 /Raku solutions) on the challenges.
+These posts are in part derived from the [blog posts](http://blogs.perl.org/users/laurent_r/) I wrote (with both Perl 5 and Raku solutions) on the challenges.
 So, in order to reuse part of the material, I'll first describe my own solution or solutions and then review solutions written by others, as well as provide links to other blog posts.

+Note that many of these posts were written before Perl 6 was renamed into Raku (in October 2019), so they use the older name of the language.

 At this point, the following posts are available: